Mountchicken/Efficient-Deep-Learning/Code_Efficiently.md

     ```
   - `Step3`: Just code as usual
   - `Step3`: Commit your code
-    * When you add some code, you will see the modified files are highlighted.
+    * When you add some code, the modified files are highlighted.
 Press button `+` to add those modifications
     ![img](images/img6.JPG)
     * Then press button `√` to commit.
 And the pre-commit hook will check your code.
     ![img](images/img7.JPG)